Sat. May 17th, 2025

 Chris Armas kept the same lineup that beat San Diego FC at home 3-2 the week prior.
 Armas had continued with the 4-2-2-2 formation with Navarro and Yapi leading the line in Texas, and the Rapids continued to look dangerous on the attack.
 The Rapids finished the game with 2.84 expected goals, to Houston’s 0.91.
 It ended up being one of Colorado’s best well-rounded games in terms of xG, but the game felt very different from this supposed beat-up of Houston.

-Houston was on the front foot for good chunks of this game, leading to the Rapids having to sit back and invite pressure throughout much of the first half.
-This did not stop the Rapids from being the team who should have put one in the back of the net first, but they didn’t take their chances, and Houston did.
+Houston was on the front foot for good chunks of this game.
+This led to the Rapids having to sit back and invite pressure throughout the first half.
+This did not stop the Rapids from being the team who should have put one in the back of the net first.
+They didn’t take their chances.
+Houston did.
 The Rapids rectified this with a good second half but failed to close out the game.
 It is not the first time the Rapids have failed to close out a half or a result, giving up a late goal.
-This can become a concern for Armas if this continues to be a trend for this team, as it cost them two points in Houston and could cost them a lot more down the road.
+This can become a concern for Armas.
+If this trend continues it cost them more than just two points here and there.

 Hansen / Rosenberry (c), Maxsø, Awaziem, Cannon / C. Bassett, Larraz, Atencio, Mihailovic / Navarro, Yapi